avatar-kaleb/kalebmckelvey-site/blog/our-new-york-adventure-begins-reflecting-on-the-last-4-years-in-milwaukee.md

 My first assignment leader, Julia, taught me the ropes of knowing the people you work with as a project manager.
 In my second rotation, Aarthi transformed me into someone who could take presentations head on while I developed my first NodeJS app.

-At Cincinnati, in rotation 3, I was part of a mission based team who took on ingesting data through a process we defined, 6 billion rows later we considered it a success.
-My last rotation introduced me to agile web development utilizing the Polymer library, and led to becoming a Software Engineer after graduating the program (my other experiences with development at GE were more side projects).
+At Cincinnati, in rotation 3, I was part of a mission-based team who took on ingesting data through a process we defined, 6 billion rows later we considered it a success.
+My last rotation introduced me to agile web development utilizing the Polymer library and led to becoming a Software Engineer after graduating from the program (my other experiences with development at GE were more side projects).

 It was there that our team debated, fought for, and iteratively improved the mechanisms we used in our development lifecycle.
 That's when I made the decision to learn more about Web Development and Javascript, becoming a tech lead and mentor along the way.